letoram/durden/autolay.md

 on resize- negotiation, resize- related refreshes and eliminates any resize-latency when swapping with center.

-There are three configurable options reachable through
+There are five configurable options reachable through
 <i>global/config/tools/auto layouting</i>:

 1. Side-Opacity (scaled) applies in center-focus scaled mode and forces a